graphpql/graphpinator/docs/DefiningSchema.md

 }
 ```

 Fields are defined using `getFieldDefinition` function.
-This is (apart from secondary performance advantages) done because of a possible cyclic dependency across fields.
-Fields are therefore loaded lazily using this method, instead of passing FieldSet directly to constructor.
+This is (apart from secondary performance advantages) done because of a unavoidable cyclic dependency across fields.
+Fields are therefore loaded lazily using this method, instead of passing `FieldSet` directly to constructor.

+The resolve function always recives at least one parameter - the value from a parent resolver (or a `null` if this is a first level resolver).
+Additional parameter is passed for each of the fields arguments.
+In the example above, the `length` field has an argument `unit` which is of the `LengthUnit` enum type, so the resolve function recieves an additional parameter `$unit` of the `LengthUnit` native enum type.

+> GraphQL specification allows field arguments and input fields to be ommited and have an empty value (not a `null` but unspecified).
+This functionality is deliberatly not implemented for a field arguments to leverage PHP type safety.
+It works as expected for the input fields.

 The `validateNonNullValue` function allows the programmer to check if the parent resolver passed a correct value for this type.
 The argument is any value resolved from parent resolver, except `null` which has a special meaning for the GraphQL.
 When the function returns `false` an `InvalidValue` is thrown.